EverythingandNothing/wisdombot-heroku/README.md

 # wisdombot-heroku
-Running JayBo's Wisdom Bot on Heroku
+Running JayBo's Wisdom Bot on Heroku, originally developed with David Colon in summer 2019.

 ## To get the new files and layout